sonata-project/SonataAdminBundle/Resources/doc/reference/translation.rst

 There are two main catalogue names in an Admin class:

-* ``SonataAdminBundle``: this catalogue is used to translate shared messages accross different admins
+* ``SonataAdminBundle``: this catalogue is used to translate shared messages across different Admins
-* ``messages``: this catalogue is used to translate the messages for the current admin
+* ``messages``: this catalogue is used to translate the messages for the current Admin

 Ideally the ``messages`` catalogue should be changed to avoid any issues with other Admin classes.

-You have two options to configure the catalogue for the admin class:
+You have two options to configure the catalogue for the Admin class:

 * by over-riding the ``$translationDomain`` property